qb60/hikvision-configure/README.md

-## Hikvision/HiWatch camera batch auto configuration ##
+## Hikvision/HiWatch camera configuring script ##

-This script may be used for automatic configure Hikvision/HiWatch cameras including activation.
+This script can be used for automatic configuring Hikvision/HiWatch cameras.

 All parameters except IP is located in the script.
 Uncomment steps you need in **set_cam_options()** function.